learn-co-curriculum/phase-3-ruby-oo-inheritance-modules/README.md

 **Note**: remember to require the `fancy_dance.rb` file inside the `dancer.rb` and `kid.rb`, just like we did with our other file requirements.

-We refer to the namespaced modules or classes with `::`.
+We refer to the namespaced modules or classes with the `::` operator.
 This syntax references the parent and child relationship of the nested modules.

 Remember, `include` is used to add functionality to our classes via instance methods.
 The `InstanceMethods` module inside the `FancyDance` module contains